DataDog/dd-trace-rb/integration/README.md

 - `apps/sinatra2-classic`: Sinatra classic application
 - `apps/sinatra2-modular`: Sinatra modular application

-From the application folder you can control the ruby version image using the RUBY_VERSION env variable in the application `.envrc` file.
-For example: Setting the `RUBY_VERSION` variable to 3.2 on your .envrc file would use the `datadog/dd-apm-demo:rb-3.2` image.

 ### Base images

 The `images/` folders hosts some images for Ruby applications.